Culture In a Frame: C$^3$B as a Comic-Based Benchmark for Multimodal Culturally Awareness: Experiment Results

 \subsection{Human-Model Analysis}

 To validate the effectiveness of C$^3$B, we conducted a human evaluation (more detail in Appendix \ref{human-model}).
 First, We categorized task difficulties based on the number of distinct cultures in each image: 1 (easy), 2/3 (medium), and 4/5 (hard).
 This tiered classification allows evaluation across different complexity levels.
 Next, we randomly selected 100 questions per tier.
 For each tier, we calculated two metrics: the average accuracy performance of human and MLLMs.
 The results are presented in Table \ref{human-analysis}.
+Three graduate student volunteers participated in the experiment, with each completing all the questions.
+We then calculated their average accuracy to quantify their performance.

 We find that the human performance is significantly better than that of MLLMs, particularly in Q3, where the human performance achieves all 100\% accuracy.
 Constrained by the performance in Q1 and Q2, the human $\text{ACC}$ result is relatively low, yet it still exceeds the MLLMs' performance.
 The results show that C$^3$B is challenging for MLLMs and the cultural awareness capabilities of MLLMs need to be improved.